How2Rev/How2rev.github.io/pages/C04/android.md

     - Compatibility features (e.g., minimum Android version and supported devices).
     - A complete specification can be found [here](https://developer.android.com/guide/topics/manifest/manifest-intro).

-As part of the Fusion process, the binary representation of the `AndroidManifest.xml` usually changes as Appdome adjusts the file to support the selected settings.

-Incidentally, Appdome’s **TOTALCode**, and more specifically **Encrypt Strings and Resources** and **Non-Native Code Obfuscation** switches to seek out those files when obfuscating the application’s code and alters them as part of the fusion process.

 In addition, as part of the fusion process, some assets may be added to store information related to Fusion and the selected policy.
 - **classes.dex** – Google’s proprietary format for their version of the Java VM, contains all Java/Kotlin code compiled to their specific bytecode called Dalvik.
 APK files may contain more than one `classes.dex` file due to limitations of the DEX format.
 Additional files will be numbered (i.e., `classes2.dex`, `classes3.dex` and so forth).
-As part of the fusion process, Appdome adds at least one more `classes.dex` containing only the selected policy.
-The application’s original `classes.dex` is also altered as part of the fusion process.
-Appdome’s **Flow Relocation** will obfuscate the original application’s code flow within the dex files.
 - **kotlin** – This folder is present only if the application was written with Kotlin.
 It contains Kotlin-specific data.
 Depending on the selected Fusion policy, its content might change as part of the fusion process.
 - **lib** – A folder that contains native libraries (machine code).
 Since Android is cross-platform, it contains a subfolder for each supported processor:
     - **armabi** – Binaries that support at least ARMv5TE, deprecated since ndkr16 (Dec.
 2017) and removed in ndkr17 (Jun.
 2018).